Khushi-4321/campus-packet_tracer/README.md

 ## ▶️ How to Explore
 1. Ensure you have Cisco Packet Tracer installed.
 2. Clone this repository to your local machine.
-3. Open the `university_network.pkt` file using Cisco Packet Tracer.
+3. Open the `campus.pkt` file using Cisco Packet Tracer.
 4. Explore the network topology and examine the configuration of the firewall device to understand the implemented rules.